×

 • For AWS, delete the external load balancer.
 The API DNS entry in the private zone already points to the internal load balancer, which uses an identical configuration, so you do not need to modify the internal load balancer.

-2. Remove the external load balancers:
+2. AWS clusters: Remove the external load balancers:

 You can run the following steps only for an installer-provisioned infrastructure (IPI) cluster.
 For a user-provisioned infrastructure (UPI) cluster, you must manually remove or disable the external load balancers.